cartpauj/php-constants-manager/readme.txt

 * **Comprehensive Help**: Built-in help system with detailed documentation and best practices
 * **Administrator Only**: Secure access restricted to users with manage_options capability
 * **Database Storage**: Constants stored safely in a custom database table with full audit trail
-* **Import/Export**: Backup and migrate constants using CSV files with comprehensive format validation
+* **Import/Export**: Backup and migrate constants using CSV files with detailed error reporting

 = Understanding Predefined Constants =